Welcome to today's edition of the Rush 24-7 podcast.

 There was something about this that should have raised a red flag.

-Does that name, you know, I normally don't comment on people's names, but Klappenburg, doesn't it sound like something you'd step in?
+The bottom line here is the AP, the Democrats are furious that their candidate, Kloppenberg, does that name, you know, I normally don't comment on people's names, but Kloppenberg, doesn't it sound like something could step in?

 Well, she did.

-Uh it's it's gonna be it's gonna be hard to find enough votes to make up the difference, but they're going to try.
+It's going to be hard to find enough votes to make up the difference, but they're going to try.

-So naturally, the media not doing everything they can to discredit the evil Republican County clerk, even though Democrat officials, as I said, have uh have been looking over her shoulder every step of the way, said everything's been done completely on the up and up, but a scapegoat must nevertheless be found.
+So naturally, the media now doing everything they can to discredit the evil Republican county clerk, even though Democrat officials, as I said, have been looking over her shoulder every step of the way, said everything's been done completely on the up and up.

-We got to take a brief break.
+A brief timeout here, ladies and gentlemen, we've got to take a brief break.

 It's the EIB Network.

-It's open line Friday.
+It's Open Line Friday.

 Back with more right after this.

-Now, needless to say, one Wisconsin Now is a radical leftist 501c3 tax exempt charity, hellbent on putting liberal Democrats on the Wisconsin Supreme Court.
+Now, needless to say, one Wisconsin Now is a radical leftist 501c3 tax-exempt charity, hell-bent on putting liberal Democrats on the Wisconsin Supreme Court.

 The bottom line is that they had a Democrat looking at this every step of the way, and it's all legit.

-And the Democrat said so.
+And the Democrat said so, but that still doesn't matter.

 They are still fit to be tied.

-You know, they just the Democrats do not like to have tables turned on them this way.
+You know, they just, the Democrats do not like to have tables turned on them this way.

 They do not like their own tactics when they are used against them.

-Officials in Waukeshaw County on Thursday said a final review of paperwork and records uncovered thousands of uncounted votes, a potentially stunning development that could upend the contest.
+Officials in Waukeshaw county on thursday said a final review of paperwork and records uncovered thousands of uncounted votes a potentially stunning development that could upend the contest.

-No, it wouldn't up-end it, it would decide it.
+No, it wouldn't upend it, it would decide it.

-My gosh, my friends, how dare.
+My gosh, my friends.

-Meanwhile, the AP, and that they're the real culprits in this story, is also decrying the up-ending of their victory.
+Meanwhile, the AP and that they're the real culprits in this story is also decrying the upending of their victory.

-Ballot error threatens to up-end key Wisconsin Supreme Court election.
+Ballot error threatens to upend key Wisconsin Supreme Court election.

-Now, despite the claims of the AP, despite claims from uh Reuters, the Republican clerk in question here, Ms. Nicholas, did not incorrectly enter any votes.
+Now, despite the claims of the AP, despite claims from UH Reuters, the Republican clerk in question here, Ms Nicholas, did not incorrectly enter any votes.

 In addition, she did not fail to count any votes.

-She did not Misplace any votes.
+She did not misplace any votes.

 No ballots found were found that had been overlooked.